You can be healthy and enjoy food

 The eating experience can become more complicated when digestion problems arise.
-I’ll help you feel physically comfortable by determining the root cause of those symptoms.
+I’ll help you feel physically comfortable by identifying the root cause of those symptoms.
 One approach I like is Mindful Eating.
 The gut and brain are connected, and there is a strong relationship between the mind and its effect on how the body processes and responds to food.
-Through the application of mindfulness-based therapies, food symptom journaling to create more awareness of possible food triggers, and support in balancing a way of eating right for you and your gut health, I will help you reach a place of both physical and emotional comfort with food.
+Through the application of mindfulness-based therapies, food symptom journaling to increase curiosity of food on the body, and support in balancing a way of eating right for you and your gut health, I will help you reach a place of both physical and emotional comfort with food.

 Feel supported and heard through compassionate counseling